Dahie/caramelize/README.md

 ### Use

-The configuration options are not yet implemented.
+    $ caramelize create --config=config.rb

+Creates a template configuration file.
+This includes documentation on how to use the preset Wiki-connectors and how to write addition customized connectors.

-    $ caramelize
+    $ caramelize run

-Will execute a static conversion based on currently hardcoded config data.
+Will execute a wiki migration based on a found configuration file.
+These are found in predefined paths.

-    $ caramelize --help
+    $ caramelize help
-Returns help information
+Returns help information.

+	$ caramelize version
+Returns version and release information.

 ## Contributing to caramelize